hellenshengfy/hellenshengfy.github.io/content/en/posts/2022-12-30-bipedality_osteo.md

 ## 3. Asymmetrical pattern of bone distribution

 In a CT scan, we expect an asymmetrical pattern of human bone distribution and more symmetrically distributed bone in chimps.
-This is also becasue of the fact that we load forces on our legs from limited angles over and over agian while chimps loads femur in various angles.
+We load forces on our legs from limited angles over and over agian during walking while chimps can load forces in various angles.

 {{<figure src="https://hellenshengfy.github.io/CT_scan.jpg">}}